xialeiliu/RankIQA/README.md

 ICCV 2017 open access is [available](http://openaccess.thecvf.com/content_ICCV_2017/papers/Liu_RankIQA_Learning_From_ICCV_2017_paper.pdf) and the poster can be found [here](./pdf/poster_ICCV_2017.pdf).

+The updated version is accepted at IEEE Transactions on Pattern Analysis and Machine Intelligence.
+Here is [arXiv pre-print version](https://arxiv.org/abs/1902.06285).

 ## Citation

 Please cite our paper if you are inspired by the idea.